abdullahsiddiqui9999/conFusion-react-front-end/README.md

-# ConFusion React App
+# ConFusion

-This is the React App of conFusion project.
+This is the React App of project named conFusion.

 ## Available Scripts